emanuelefaja/guide2life/health/losing-weight.md

 The picture for modern society is grim.

 As of 2023, 16% of adults are obese and 43% overweight across the world. **The worldwide prevalence of obesity more than doubled between 1990 and 2022.** For children and adolescents, the picture is even worse.
 In 1990 there was a 2% obesity rate (31M young people) and this has grown to 8% (160M young people). [^who]

+GOOD TO PUT A GRAPH HERE OF HISTORICAL OBESITY RATES

 Obesity is now a bigger problem than malnutrition in many parts of the world, highlighting a shift in global health concerns from traditional undernutrition to excessive nutrition-related chronic conditions like cardiovascular disease and diabetes. ​